nathan-a-macleod/TWS-TerminalWindowingSystem/README.md

 # terminalEnv
-A terminal shell environment with support for a few other programs written in Python - should work on any Unix-based Operating System.
+A terminal shell environment with support for a couple of other programs written in Python - should work on any Unix-based Operating System.
 Sort of like a terminal-desktop environment for developers?!

 When you run the program, it launches you straight into the app launcher, where you can run many apps (most of them aren't completed yet), including a terminal shell, calendar, file browser, task monitor, etc.